How To Set Up A Domain & Mailbox For Cold Email (2023)

 Step 4: Connect your email account to Emailchaser

-When sending cold emails, it is very important to send from a professional email address.
+When sending cold emails, it is very important to send from a professional email account.

 I recommend that you only buy .com domains when creating email accounts to send cold emails from.
 You can learn more about this in my article What Is The Best Domain Extension For Cold Email?